The social contract between employer and employee that virtually guaranteed long-term employment forty years ago no longer exists.

 Take stock of your finances

-Pro Tip: Even if you receive a severance, you are eligible to collect unemployment and don’t have to wait until your payout is exhausted.
+Pro Tip: Even if you receive a severance, you may be eligible to collect unemployment and don’t have to wait until your payout is exhausted.

 Line up your references